midastruth/files.md/README.md

 All these are stored as plain local `*.md` files.

+We're used to sending messages to friends, now we're going to send notes to the bot.
 It works like a regular chat, so it's easier to use because there's less resistance.
-We're used to sending memes to friends, now we're going to send notes to the bot.
-We repurpose all-too-familiar pattern for the greater good.
+An all too familiar habit.

+First, unload your brain - send the bot whatever's on your mind.
+Then choose what to do with it.
+It can be a task, a note or a journal entry.

 Can be used as a desktop/mobile app or as a Telegram bot.